modelica/ModelicaSpecification/RationaleMCP/0015/spec-changes.md

 ```
 //!
 3.4r1
 ```

+A comment in the form of a language version comment appearing anywhere else (not at the beginning of the top level Modelica source file) has no special meaning and is discouraged to avoid confusion.

 A tool shall assume that any valid language version comment correctly describes the language version being used in a file, regardless whether the meaning of a language version comment is defined for the specified language version.